 How much does Medicare cost per month?

 Part A, which covers hospitalization, is free for most people.
-Part B, which covers doctor’s visits and outpatient care, generally costs $135.50 per month in 2019 (some people pay less if the cost-of-living increase in their Social Security benefits wasn’t large enough to cover the increase in Part B premiums for the year).
-However, if you’re single and your modified adjusted gross income, plus tax-exempt interest income, was more than $85,000 in 2017, or $170,000 if married filing jointly, then you’ll have a high-income surcharge in 2019.
-In that case, your premiums could be from $189.60 per month up to $460.50 per month, depending on your income.
+Part B, which covers doctor’s visits and outpatient care, generally costs $144.60 per month in 2020.
+However, people with high incomes have to pay more, and the premiums are generally based on your last income-tax return on file — which is 2018 income for 2020 premiums.
+If you’re single and your modified adjusted gross income, plus tax-exempt interest income, was more than $87,000 in 2018, or $174,000 if married filing jointly, then you’ll generally have to pay a high-income surcharge in 2020.
+In that case, your premiums could be from $202.40 per month up to $491.60 per month (per person), depending on your income.

 Is there a way to get the high-income surcharge reduced?

 Maybe.
-The surcharge is based on your last tax return on file, which for most people is the 2017 tax return for 2019 premiums.
-If your income has dropped since then because of certain life-changing events, such as marriage, divorce or retirement, the Social Security Administration may be able to use a more-recent year’s income to determine your Medicare premiums.
+The surcharge is based on your last tax return on file, which for most people is the 2018 tax return for 2020 premiums.
+If your income has dropped since then because of certain life-changing events, such as retirement or job loss, marriage, divorce or death of a spouse, the Social Security Administration may be able to use a more-recent year’s income to determine your Medicare premiums.
 You’ll need to submit Form SSA-44 to the Social Security Administration with evidence of the eligible life-changing event (such as a statement from your employer that you retired).
 See Medicare Premiums: Rules for Higher-Income Beneficiaries for more information.